abnaki/albiruni/README.md

 Some of these domains would require minor straightforward implementation.
 Anything is possible, given a source of sample data, or file, and a documented specification/standard, better yet already coded in C#.

-OpenStreetMaps will be displayed, as they are free.
+OpenStreetMaps are displayed, as they are free.
 Some popular alternative maps require licensing, yet they are feasible for a derivative work.

 ## Ideas on the drawing board